-Build your link profiles naturally at a steady and consistent rate.
-Any sudden spikes in your backlinks profile could seem unnatural and potentially spammy.
-Google rewards high-quality links from authoritative sites and will penalise sites if they actively build low quality, manipulative or spammy links with a manual action penalty.
-Link building is not only a big ranking factor, but the other benefits also include referral traffic, building brand awareness and relationships.
+It is essential to build link profiles naturally at a consistent rate to avoid sudden spikes that could appear spammy.
+Google rewards high-quality links from authoritative sites but will penalise sites that build low-quality, manipulative, or spammy links with manual action penalties.
+Link building not only increases search engine visibility but also drives referral traffic and builds brand awareness.

 - How does Google Evaluate Backlinks?

 - Content-based Link Building – Tools, Hooks & Assets

 - Google Link Penalties: How to Avoid and Deal with it?

 - Backlink Audit Tools

 - Further Reading – with Lots of Great Examples

 1. Content Marketing

 Earned links are considered the best natural links for link building as they are usually relevant and authoritative.
 To attract earned links;

 - Start by creating valuable and newsworthy content that resonates with your target audience.
 Create content that resonates with what’s trending on social platforms or Google trends.
 This increases the likelihood of your content being shared and linked to.